alexvcasillas/react-mobx-router/README.md

 ### Built with 3RMXi

-The following proyects are built with **3RMXi**, some of them are big, some of them are examples:
+The following projects are built with **3RMXi**, some of them are big, some of them are examples:

 [Asynchronous Fetching from Github](https://react-git-app.firebaseapp.com/)